Dover Street Counter Was Packed – So Why Didn’t We Love It?

 I persevere with knife and fork.
 My sister gives up entirely.

-This is one of those dishes that could be great if it were simply smaller, better structured, and designed for actual human mouths.
+This is one of those dishes that could be great if it were simply smaller, better structured, and easier to eat.

 The spaghetti all’assassina at Dover Street Counter is the dish I’m most excited for.